bokkypoobah/ConsenSysMultiSigWalletAudit/README.md

 * [The Gnosis MultiSig Wallet and our Commitment to Security](https://blog.gnosis.pm/the-gnosis-multisig-wallet-and-our-commitment-to-security-ce9aca0d17f6)
 * [Release of new Multisig Wallet](https://blog.gnosis.pm/release-of-new-multisig-wallet-59b6811f7edc)

+An audit on a previous version of this multisig has already been done by [Martin Holst Swende](https://gist.github.com/holiman/77dfe5addab521bf28ea552591ef8ac4).

 <br />

 <hr />